-E. RQ5: Issue Trackers and Project Success
+Issue Trackers and Project Success E. RQ5:

 To provide insights on the fifth research question, we investigate the relationship between the success of a project and the number of its reported issues.
-To this end, we rely on popularity metrics based on GitHub's social coding features-forking and watching-to estimate the level of interest in a project.
+To this end, we rely on popularity metrics based on GitHub's social coding features- forking and watching-to estimate the level of interest in a project.

-a) Watchers: We first consider that the success of a project is proportional to the number of developers that watch the project.
+We first consider that the success of a project is Watchers: a) proportional to the number of developers that watch the project.
 The score of the success metric can change as GitHub allows users to unwatch a project if they lose interest in it.
 Figure 9 shows a scatter plot that we use to explore the correlation between the number of issues and the number of watchers for each project.
 The Spearman's rho for the two distributions is 0.628, suggesting a large correlation between the numbers of issues and the numbers of watchers.
 We proceed to investigate the correlation between the numbers of watchers and the numbers of issue reporters.
 The scatter plot of Figure 10 shows the correlation between the two datasets.
 Spearman's rho amounts to 0.789.
-This suggests that there is a very large correlation between the numbers of issue reporters and the numbers of watchers.
+This suggests that there is a very large utility for providing bug reporters with tips to improve the quality of their reports.